Featured Posts

 Modulus Function:

 Modulus function f(x) has minimum value at x = 0.
-But f(x) do not has maximum value over the set of real numbers.
+But f(x) do not have maximum value over the set of real numbers.
 But if we restrict the interval [-3, 1] then it has maximum value at x = -3

 Note 1 : Every monotonic function attains maximum/minimum value only at the end points of the domains(or in close interval).
 If interval is open then the monotonic function do not have maximum / minimum.